Occupational Therapy Assisstant (AAS.OTAP) 76-77 credit hours

 Occupational Therapy is a health care service that addresses the physical, cognitive, psychosocial, sensory, and other aspects of daily living activities.
 The purpose is to restore the client’s ability to function in their chosen roles and situations in home, school, workplace, and community.
 “Occupation” encompasses all of the activities that occupy a person’s time and gives meaning to their lives.
 Activities used in treatment may be as basic as the daily tasks of bathing and cooking or as complex as evaluating the home and workplace for safety and energy-saving modifications.

-San Juan College has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-Once full accreditation status of the Occupational Therapy Assistant program has been obtained, San Juan College graduates will receive an Associate of Applied Science degree in Occupational Therapy Assistant (OTA).
+The San Juan College occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.